qorporate/set-tool-testing/README.md

 If you'd rather not use the extension, you can open the index.html file in the browser without it.
 Refresh the page to see updates.

+### Deployment

+Ensure you run `npm tsc` before pushing to Github, else the latest version of the code won't be in index.js.

 ## Usage

 1. Open the index.html file in the browser.